 If you’re using a kid’s thermometer, chances are good you’re home from work at the worst possible time (because it’s always at the worst possible time).
 The Kinsa smart thermometer can’t help you with that, but it can track your kid’s fever (and other vitals) right there on your smartphone, which is what you’re going to be staring at all day, anyway.

-What you’re essentially buying is a lightweight flexible digital thermometer that plugs into the headphone jack of your phone.
-No batteries are required, as it’s powered by the phone (but you’ll have to hold off on that iPhone 7 purchase), and it’s just a couple of easy steps to configure the Android/iOs app.
+What you’re essentially buying is a lightweight flexible digital thermometer that plugs into the headphone jack of your smartphone.
+No batteries are required, as it’s powered by the phone (but you’ll have to hold off on that iPhone 7 purchase), and it’s just a couple of easy steps to configure the Android or iOS app.
 Once that’s done, select the icon for “oral,” “underarm,” or “rectal” (thankfully, there’s an extension cord) and use it as you would any other digital thermometer.
 Except that this one has Candy Crush.
-During a field test, several readings with the Kinsa gybed with other thermometers in the house in terms of accuracy.
+During a field test, several readings with the Kinsa smart thermometer gybed with other thermometers in the house in terms of accuracy.
 No fever!
 Not even for cowbell.